 Our expectations in relation to dividends and distributable reserves are subject to numerous risks and uncertainties, which may be beyond our control.
-Please see "Risk Factors-Risks Relating to the Offering and Our Ordinary Shares-Our ability to pay dividends may be constrained".
+Please see "Risk Factors-Risks Relating to Our Ordinary Shares-Our ability to pay dividends may be constrained".